 CISM in the News

-- CIO Magazine ~ In “23 IT Certifications That Mean Higher Pay,” ISACA’s CISM and CRISC certifications are listed, based on data from Foote Partners LLC’s latest IT Skills and Certifications Pay Index.
+- CIO Magazine ~ In “23 IT Certifications That Mean Higher Pay,” ISACA’s CISM certification is listed, based on data from Foote Partners LLC’s latest IT Skills and Certifications Pay Index.

 - In a September 2011 Bankinfosecurity.com article and podcast titled “What it Takes to Get Top Jobs; Expert: Technical Skills and Certifications Alone Won't Cut it,” David Foote of Foote Partners LLC research firm notes that the CISM credential is “going up in value.”

-- Global Knowledge, in August 2010, listed the “Top IT Jobs for 2010 and Beyond” and suggests the information systems auditor obtain the CISA certification and that the CISM is the primary certification for the IT security manager.
+- Global Knowledge listed the “Top IT Jobs for 2010 and Beyond” and named CISM the primary certification for the IT security manager.

 Kristen Kessinger, +1.847.660.5512